stephsuber/renci-website/src/content/news/blog/2020/05/19_beyond-data-supporting-community-during-a-pandemic/index.md

 Hiles has been helping the organization as a project manager, as well as assisting in communications efforts, such as writing blogs and organizing social media posts.

 "Keeping busy keeps my anxiety down, and I found that contributing to efforts that can impact real change has helped me feel more in control during this crazy pandemic time," said Hiles.
-"There is so much going on that we genuinely can’t do anything about, but helping out in a way that I can control has made an amazing impact on my mental health."
+"There is so much going on that we genuinely can't do anything about, but helping out in a way that I can control has made an amazing impact on my mental health."

 Helpful Engineering is always taking on recruits, both for their projects and to assist on the backend.
 You can learn more about Helpful Engineering on their [website](https://www.helpfulengineering.org/) and join the effort via [Slack](https://www.helpfulengineering.org/volunteer/).